Nature Adventures Camp Frequently Asked Questions

 Is there a discount for siblings attending camp?

 A discount is not available for multiple campers; however, families are encouraged to become members to save on fees and tuition.
-Please contact the Camp Director for information regarding financial assistance.
+Please contact Julie Chessia, Nature Adventure Camp Director, for information regarding financial assistance.

 Can my child be in a group with his/her friend?